engineering · ai · workflow

 Move all changes from

 Why?
 Splitting up the branches sometimes includes things that should be in one or the other.
 This lets us cherry-pick changes without having to manually jump between them.
-This one seems simple, but is very powerful — if you've ever done this kind of surgical branch-splitting you'll know it can get messy.
+This one seems simple, but is very powerful — this kind of surgical branch-splitting gets messy.

 Pulling It All Together